Azathothep/neongine/README.md

 Texture2D myTexture = Assets.GetAsset<Texture2D>("path_to_sprite");
 ```

 The `Assets` class will keep a reference to the requested files in a database.
-This allows the serialization system to get the file path from the reference.
+This allows the serialization system to later get the file path from the reference.

 ## Further reading